RobTillaart/BH1750FVI_RT/README.md

 - **float setWaveLength(int wavelength = 580)** set wavelength, returns the wavelength correction factor.
 - **int getWaveLength()** returns set wavelength

-As the graph (figure 1) is not lineair it is approximated by linear interpolation with the following six points.
+As the graph (figure 1) is not linear it is approximated by linear interpolation with the following six points.

 | WaveLength | Perc % |